SaskTel Accessibility Plan (2023 - 2026)

 The Accessible Canada Act (the ACA) came into effect in July 2019, and SaskTel as the Incumbent Local Exchange Carrier (ILEC) serving the Province of Saskatchewan is covered by the requirements of the ACA.
 It must be noted that SaskTel has in the past and in the future continually works on identifying, removing, and preventing accessibility barriers as they are identified.

-In response to the requirements of the ACA, SaskTel appointed, an internal Accessibility Advisory Committee that is representative of SaskTel's workforce including business planners from across the organization reporting to a senior leadership Director Advisory Committee.
+In response to the requirements of the ACA, SaskTel appointed an internal Accessibility Advisory Committee that is representative of SaskTel's workforce including business planners from across the organization reporting to a senior leadership Director Advisory Committee.
 These committees are responsible to identify barriers, assist with decision making and oversee the development and successful implementation of SaskTel's Accessibility Plan.

 As part of the ACA, SaskTel is required to file its initial Accessibility Plan that presents the barriers that SaskTel has identified through consultation with external and internal groups and individuals with disabilities, and its plans to address these barriers in over the course of the next three years where possible.